 Potential reviewers should consider the following guidelines and suggestions:

-- We prefer longer reviews of 1,000+ words as we believe that this length allows for sustained examination, whereas shorter forms usually contain only evaluation.
+- We prefer longer reviews of 1,000+ words as we believe that this length allows for sustained examination, whereas shorter forms often contain only evaluation.

 - Consider how this collection relates to others stylistically and thematically.

 - Consider how the collection operates as a book as well as in individual poems.

 Click here to submit your review.